-How frustrating is it when you see that the tennis ball is in your hand, you have total control at the beginning of the point and then… you fail to get one out of the two tries in.
+How frustrating is it to see the tennis ball in your hand, giving you total control of the beginning of the point yet… you fail to get one out of the two serves in?

 The following tips will help you avoid missing your serves and enjoy your tennis:

 Imparting slice or topspin on your serves (on the second attempt in particular) will save you from giving points away or being put in defense by your opponent’s return.

 The spin brings the ball down due to the air friction, therefore, you will not miss long too often.

 Begin your serving motion with your hands and arms relaxed and in front of your hips.
 Many times I see people beginning their serve motion by holding the ball and racquet too high (chest level) before tossing the ball – this action tightens your shoulders and arms.

 Keep a loose grip on the racquet at all times.

 Your breathing should be slow and shallow before you begin your serving motion.

 Inhale as you toss the ball up, then exhale as you swing up to hit it.